Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/08_operators.rst

 .. admonition:: note
     :class: note

-    There is no operator for powers. :cch:`a ^ b` does not raise :cch:`a` to the power of :cch:`b` but performs *bitwise XOR* instead.
+    There is no operator for powers. :cch:`x ^ y` does not raise :cch:`x` to the power of :cch:`y` but performs *bitwise XOR* instead.
 Powers and other mathematical operations can be done using functions from the standard library.

 Arithmetic expressions can generate different machine code depening on types of used variables.
 Math is done very differently on integer and floating-point types.